wbsoft/parce/docs/source/index.rst

 | Download: https://pypi.org/project/parce/
 | Documentation: https://parce.info

 Why the name?
-It's short, it was available and sounds like 'parse' :-)
+It's short, sounds like 'parse', and has the meaning of "friend", "buddy", "bro." :-)

 .. toctree::